lambda2/less-covid-19-tweets-extension/README.md

-# less-covid-19-tweets-extension
+# Covid culture

-A chrome extension to replace COVID-19 pandemic tweets by random wikipedia articles
+A chrome extension to replace COVID-19 pandemic tweets in your twitter timeline by random wikipedia articles

 Logo icon by [Fontawesome](fontawesome.com)